surjith20/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook
 ## Algorithm
 1.Import dataset and print head,info of the dataset
-2.check for null values
-3.Import kmeans and fit it to the dataset
+2.Import kmeans and fit it to the dataset
-4.Plot the graph using elbow method
+3.Plot the graph using elbow method
-5.Print the predicted array
-6.Plot the customer segments
+4.Plot the customer segment
 ## Program:
 ```
+Program to implement the K Means Clustering for Customer Segmentation.
 Developed by: Surjith D
-RegisterNumber:212223043006
+RegisterNumber: 212223043006
 ```
 ```
 import pandas as pd